 Acura TL Review

-The 2013 Acura TL ranks 3 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 39 published reviews and test drives of the Acura TL, and our analysis of reliability and safety data.
+The 2014 Acura TL ranks 4 out of 22 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Acura TL, as well as reliability and safety data.

-- "TL is an excellent choice for its balanced performance, inviting interior, and lots of high-tech features at reasonable-for-the-class prices.
-The smooth new 6-speed automatic transmission--and the higher fuel economy estimates that are part of the deal--is a welcome improvement as well." -- Consumer Guide
+- "TL is an excellent choice for its balanced performance, inviting interior, and lots of high-tech features at reasonable-for-the-class prices." -- Consumer Guide (2013)

 - "Acura has fallen off a lot of radar screens over the past decade with its questionable styling and invisible marketing.
 That's unfortunate, because the TL is a fine car at a competitive price point." -- AutoWeek (2012)